emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Disabling ads in settings removes new tab/window popups, can be used without an adblocker. ✔️
 1. Site looks good + works well on mobile. ✔️
 1. Customized hybrid Artplayer + Fast Stream client, and a custom 4K player on some streams. ✔️
 1. Has built in watch parties, streams are synced, controllable by both watchers. ✔️

 ***
+## SpenFlix
+### Score: 20/20
+1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
+1. Auto-switches through all its (non-embed, first player) sources if they fail. ✔️
+1. Site does have episode auto-next across all servers (non-embed, first player). ✔️
+1. Sites UI is nice, feels very modern. ✔️
+1. Site has watch lists, and you can login to sync them across devices. ✔️
+1. Has decent sorting, AI recommendations, and collections. ✔️
+1. Site is free from new tab/window popup ads, can be used without an adblocker. ✔️
+1. Site looks good + works well on mobile. ✔️
+1. Site does have a custom player (first player). ✔️
+1. Has built in watch parties (pstream), streams are synced, controllable by both watchers. ✔️

+***
+## Hexa
+### Score: 20/20
+1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
+1. Auto-switches through all its sources if they fail. ✔️
+1. Site does have episode auto-next across all servers. ✔️
+1. UI is very nice, feels modern and unique, one of the best. ✔️
+1. Site has watch lists + continue watching, and you can login to sync them across devices. ✔️
+1. Has sorting options, collections, and recommendations on frontpage. ✔️
+1. Disabling ads in settings removes new tab/window popups, can be used without an adblocker. ✔️
+1. Site looks good + works well on mobile. ✔️
+1. Site does have a custom player. ✔️
+1. Has built in watch parties, streams are synced, controllable by both watchers. ✔️

+***